cinkhangin/exron/README.md

 - 👀 Coding
 - 🌱 Reading
 - 💞️ Sleeping
-- 📫 Eating and Cats
+- 📫 Eating and Cats. (not eating cats)

 <!---
 exron/exron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.